 Picosecond acoustic pulses are tiny in extent, typically less than 0.1 μm long.
-Because of this, until now we have not been able to measure their shape as they move.
-We presented a tomographic method for recording a longitudinal picosecond acoustic pulse as it travels through a transparent solid into a journal paper 'Tomographic reconstruction of picosecond acoustic strain propagation,' M. Tomoda, O. Matsuda, O. B. Wright and R. Li Voti, Appl.
+We previously presented a tomographic method for visualizing picosecond strain pulses in transparent solids 'Tomographic reconstruction of picosecond acoustic strain propagation,' M. Tomoda, O. Matsuda, O. B. Wright and R. Li Voti, Appl.
 Phys.
 Lett.
 90, 041114 (2007).
-Here we present an upgraded method and results.
+Here we present an extension of this work to higher spatial resolution using automatic scanning.

 Click the image to see a 254 kB animation of the picosecond acoustic pulse in the glass.